 So while Ukraine was going through an economic boom, at least for the nouveau-riche moguls, it was also becoming the number one contested hot spot in a new cold war.
 As one of the largest states within the old Soviet Union, often called the “breadbasket,” because of its rich black earth and agricultural resources, and strategically important because of its warm water ports on the Black Sea, Ukraine was coveted on all sides.
 And the Kremlin was not going to allow a “free” Ukraine to pivot away from the old empire toward the E.U. and NATO.

 Over the course of time that I had been going to Kyiv, I had seen a lot of politicians passing through, including a fair number from the United States.
-They would bellow their declarations of support for a democratic Ukraine, making sure to get their smiles and words of concern in front of the TV cameras before they headed back to the airport.
+They would bellow their declarations of support for a democratic Ukraine, making sure to get their smiles, words and feigned looks of concern in front of the TV cameras before they headed back to the airport.
 Who knows what they were bartering in private?

 While I have always had a suspicion of politicians (and most people in positions of authority, for that matter), my years of business travel, which had brought me into direct contact with many of them, including a few past and future presidents, turned that suspicion into utter contempt.
 It was obvious that Ukraine was in play for this continuation of what was known in the 19th century as “the great game”.
 I pitied the Ukrainian students — all idealism, shivering nightly in their square of independence, drinking cheap vodka and Red Bull, waving their flags, and actually believing their dancing and hoarse cries would make a difference.